aramis00/m4/README.md

 }
 ```

-You can also use the "Cite this repository" button at the top of the GitHub page for other formats.

 ## Related Projects
+M4 is a fork from M3 to add features that are not possible to include in the M3 repo because of it needing to stay in sync with the M3 paper.

-M4 has been forked and adapted by the community:
+M3 has been forked and adapted by the community.
+Over time, we would love to see them being adapted to M4.
+Here are the projects:
-- [MCPStack-MIMIC](https://github.com/MCP-Pipeline/mcpstack-mimic) - Integrates M4 with other MCP servers (Jupyter, sklearn, etc.)
+- [MCPStack-MIMIC](https://github.com/MCP-Pipeline/mcpstack-mimic) - Integrates M3 with other MCP servers (Jupyter, sklearn, etc.)

 ---